Invitations to Change

 BY: T. Franklin Murphy | November 2018

-When life goes wrong, instead of being a victim, view the displeasure as an invitation to change.
+When life goes wrong, view the displeasure as an invitation to change.

 Life continually sends invitations for change.
 When our garden starts to wither, and flowers cease to bloom, we shouldn’t blame the sun or the clouds.
 The garden of our soul calls for attention.
 To flourish, our souls need compassionate tending.
 We must trim the flowers, fertilize the soil and drive out the pests.
 As a flourishing garden quickly declines without care, so does the grandness of our souls.
 We must give compassionate care to flourish.